 Q: What are the prices?

-A: Monday-Friday admission is $6 for all ages.
-Friday Evening – Sunday AND Holidays, admission is $8 for ages 10+ and $6 for ages 9 and under.
+A: Monday-Friday admission is $7 for all ages.
+Friday Evening – Sunday AND Holidays, admission is $10 for all ages.
 Skate Rental is always $4 for hockey or figure skates.
 Admission is good for the entire time public skate is offered (even if sessions are spaced out on that day).

 Q: How cold is it?